Walcha, New South Wales

 The proposed project area has many low peaks and ridgelines, which provide suitable locations for the construction of wind turbines.
 There are good existing access roads to and within the site, allowing for transport of turbine blades, towers, and electrical equipment and movement of construction vehicles within the project area.
 However, some existing roads and infrastructure may need to be upgraded, and several new access roads will be constructed within the site as part of the proposed project.

-Though the population density is relatively low, there are several existing residences within the project area, and the proposed wind farm will be designed to minimise potential visual and noise impacts to landowners and tenants in the area.
+The proposed wind farm will be designed to minimise potential visual and noise impacts to landowners and tenants in the area.
 Much of the project area is currently used for livestock grazing and has been cleared of trees and other vegetation, meaning the potential for impacts to flora and fauna is greatly reduced.

 Strong Supportive Community